fschuindt/firebase_id_token/README.md

 **This gem was developed recently and needs real world feedback.**

 If you are going to use it in production environment, please note that I am still testing it.
 It has realistc RSpec examples that uses real X509 certificates and signed JWT to perform tests and I can say it's working great.
-But as it's working implies in security risks you should be aware.
+But using it implies in security risks, you should be aware.

 Feel free to open any issue or to [contact me](https://fschuindt.github.io/blog/about/) regarding it's performance.